TechnicJelle/GPUForBeginners/README.md

 cmake --build build --parallel
 ```

+_(Ninja seems to be required, as normal Unix Makefiles fail to build.)_

-or build a single example:
+Or build a single chapter:

 ```sh
 cmake --build build --target Chapter01